typemill/docs/03-for-theme-developers/00-quick-start.md

 ## Change Theme

-You can choose the theme in author panel of TYPEMILL.
+You can choose the theme in author panel in TYPEMILL.

 ## Theme Structure

 There is no theme structure.
 There are only two files that are required:

 - `index.twig`: All content files will be rendered with this template.
-- `404.twig`: This is the template for a not found message.
+- `404.twig`: This is the template for a 404 error message.

 There is another optional template:

-- `cover.twig`: Use this name to create a template for a special startpage with a different design.
+- `cover.twig`: Use this name to create a template for a special home page with a different design.

 There are two other files that are optional, but it is strongly recommended to add them:

-* `themeName.jpg`: A preview picture of your theme with a minimal width of 800px;
+* `themeName.jpg`: A preview picture of your theme with a minimum width of 800px;
-* `themeName.yaml`: A configuration file with the version, the author name, licence and other informations.
+* `themeName.yaml`: A configuration file with the version, the author name, licence, and other information about your theme.

 It is always a good idea to structure your files a bit more.
-For example, you can create a folder called `partials` with separate files for different layouts (maybe a folder and file layout?), a navigation, a header, a footer or whatever you want.
+For example, you can create a folder called `partials` with separate files for different layouts (maybe a folder and file layout?), a navigation, a header, a footer, or whatever you want.
 But this decision is completely up to you.
-The same with CSS, JavaScript and other ressources: It is a good practice to create separate folders for that, but it is up to you.
+The same goes for CSS, JavaScript, and other resources: It is a good practice to create separate folders for them, but it's up to you.

 ## Theme-YAML